Senate advances bill to end U.S. involvement in Yemen war after 'inadequate' briefing on Saudi Arabia

 "I was leaning toward supporting it and this briefing helped to get me there all the way," Sen. Catherine Cortez Masto, D-Nev., said after leaving the briefing.

 She and 18 other senators switched their votes from the last time the measure was voted on in March when it failed by six votes.
-Fourteen Republicans joined all the Democrats in supporting the measure.
+Fourteen Republicans joined all the Democrats in supporting it.

 Anger was abundant on Capitol Hill because neither CIA Director Gina Haspel nor any representative from the CIA was present to brief the members.
 The CIA has the latest intelligence assessment of Khashoggi's murder.